adjust/unity_purchase_sdk/README.md

 We use this environment to distinguish between real traffic and artificial traffic from test devices.
-It is very important that you keep this value meaningful at all times, because we are using it to choose should your purchase be verified on Apple/Google sandbox or production servers!
+It is very important that you keep this value meaningful at all times: we are using it to determine whether your purchases should be verified on Apple/Google sandbox or production servers!

 ### 4. Verify your purchases

 #### Make the verification request

-In order to verify in-app purchases, you need to call the `VerifyPurchaseiOS` method on `AdjustPurchase` instance for purchase verification on iOS or `VerifyPurchaseAndroid` method for purchase verification on Android.
-Please make sure to call this method after transaction has been finished and your item purchased.
+In order to verify in-app purchases, you need to call the `VerifyPurchaseiOS` method on the `AdjustPurchase` instance for purchase verification on iOS, or the `VerifyPurchaseAndroid` method for purchase verification on Android.
+Please make sure to call this method after the transaction has been finished and your item purchased.

 ```csharp